Five-flavor pentaquarks and other light- and heavy-flavor symmetry partners of the LHCb hidden-charm pentaquark: Uncertainties

+{ In the second case, as pointed out previously, the $\Xi_c$ charmed baryon is a flavor antitriplet and the $\bar{D}^* \Xi_c$ system will essentially belong to a different and independent representation of SU(3).
+That is, the $\bar{D}^* \Xi_c$ potential can be described with a new coupling constant $D(\Lambda)$, i.e.

+the value of which is in principle unrelated to the $C^O_i(\Lambda)$ couplings we have used to reproduce the three $P_c$ pentaquarks.
+However, phenomenological models based on vector-meson exchanges predict that $D = C^O_1$~\cite{Wu:2010jy,Wu:2010vk}, i.e. the $I=0$ $\bar{D}^* \Xi_c$ and $I=\tfrac{1}{2}$ $\bar{D} \Sigma_c$ potentials are expected to be similar.
+Concrete calculations with the same type of EFT, regulator and cutoff range we have used for the $P_{c1}$, $P_{c2}$ and $P_{c3}$ yield $D = 1.17\,C^O_1$ when calibrating $D(\Lambda)$ to the $P_{cs}(4459)$ mass, showing a $17\%$ discrepancy from $D = C^O_1$.
+The more complete analysis of Ref.~\cite{Peng:2020hql} (which includes a series of effects not considered here, like coupled channel dynamics or the double-peak solution considered in the experimental analysis of Ref.~\cite{LHCb:2020jpq}) provides a compatible figure of $D = (0.90-1.11)\,C^O_1$, which deviates a merely $10\%$ away from the phenomenological relation $D = C^O_1$.
+The previous numbers are well within the $20\%$ SU(3) uncertainty estimated from the $f_{\pi}$ and $f_{K}$ difference.
+This is despite the fact that the $D = C^O_1$ relation is based on phenomenology, from which further uncertainties (beyond SU(3) symmetry breaking) should be expected. }

-The application of HFS with the contact-range EFT framework we have used here has however a serious limitation in terms of model dependence.
-The cutoff dependence of the predictions becomes larger as the reduced mass of the system is increased, from merely 1{ }${\rm MeV}$ at most in the hidden-charm sector to several tens of ${\rm MeV}$ in the bottom-charm sector.
-This limitation was already pointed out in Ref.~\cite{Baru:2018qkb}, where here we merely confirm the impossibility of making model-independent predictions with HFS.
-Yet we notice that there is {\it systematicity} in this model-dependence, as it invariably leans towards more binding.
-This is important, as it implies that the conclusion that the $c \bar{b}$, $\bar{c} b$ and $b \bar{b}$ molecular pentaquarks bind is indeed model-independent, with the model-dependence limited to how much{ }they bind.
-In fact it can be shown that for two-body molecular systems where the potential respects HFS (i.e. the potential is independent of the heavy-quark mass), the binding energy increases monotonically with the reduced mass: $\partial B_2 / \partial \mu \geqslant 0$, where $B_2$ is the two-body binding energy and $\mu$ the reduced mass.
+Regarding HFS, as already pointed out, its application beyond the $c\bar{c}$ sector has a serious limitation in terms of model dependence within the contact-range EFT framework.
+The cutoff dependence of the predictions becomes larger as the reduced mass of the system is increased, from merely 1{ }${\rm MeV}$ at most in the hidden-charm sector to a couple of tens of ${\rm MeV}$ in the hidden-bottom sector.
+This limitation was already pointed out in Ref.~\cite{Baru:2018qkb}, where here we merely confirm the impossibility of making model independent predictions with HFS.
+Yet we notice that there is {\it systematicity} in this model dependence, as {increasing the cutoff $\Lambda$} invariably leans towards more binding.
+This is important, as it implies that the conclusion that the $c \bar{b}$, $\bar{c} b$ and $b \bar{b}$ molecular pentaquarks bind is indeed model independent, with the model dependence limited to how much they bind.
+In fact it can be shown that for two-body molecular systems where the potential respects HFS (i.e. the potential is independent of the heavy-quark mass), the binding energy $B_2$ increases monotonically with the reduced mass $\mu$, $\partial B_2 / \partial \mu \geqslant 0$ (check Appendix \ref{app:binding-mass} for further details).
+That is, though the specific masses of the $c \bar{b}$, $\bar{c} b$ and $b \bar{b}$ pentaquarks are model dependent to a certain extent, the fact that these systems bind is a model independent outcome of the calculations.